KiandaBPM/docs/content/docs/platform/rules/files/generate-word-document.md

 - **File field** **(Template)** - used as a container to store the Word template used to generate the Word document.
 - **File field** **(Generated Word Document)** - used as a container to store the generated Word document.

-A Word template that is used to generate the Word document also needs to be **pre-created** using the Kianda add-in for Word.
-You can make each generated Word document very dynamic by using the smart tags that Kianda add-in uses to retrieve information for your form fields and places the values into the word document when generating it.
+A Word template that is used to generate the Word document also needs to be **pre-created** using the **Kianda add-in for Word**.
+You can make each generated Word document very **dynamic** by using the **smart tags** that Kianda add-in uses to **retrieve** information for your form fields and places the values into the word document when generating it.
 To learn more about how to install and use Kianda add-in, go to [Word document add-in](/docs/platform/document-generation/word-document-add-in/).

 ## How to get started
 1. Click on an existing process by going to **Administration** > **Designer** and decide which form, or field you will apply the rule to, by clicking on that item so that it is in **edit mode** so you can see the Edit/pen button, **Pen** button ![Pen button](/images/penicon.png).